bekah-doody/Settlers-of-Catan/README.md

 You can add important messages for the group here:
   - I just commited a bunch of getters and setters in the player class, and a couple in resource_cards, so make sure to pull -BD
+  - Changed all instance of wool to sheep (figured it would mave wool vs. wood distinction easier) -BD
+  - Made the hexagonal grid -BD